top of page

 3. What decision will this inform?

 If you cannot answer those questions, pause.
 You may be about to create noise, not insight.
-If you won’t use it, don’t collect it.
-Always reuse high‑quality existing data first.
+If you won’t use it, think twice before collecting it.
+Every question you ask takes up your community’s time and your team’s capacity.

 Common data collection methods for charities